Access Your Office the Modern Way

 An average user logs into 10 apps a day and almost 30 apps a month on a mobile phone only.
 Add to that countless web-based services, and the number gets even higher; not to mention services you need to use if you work with computer networks as a system admin, as a developer, or if you need to manage multiple client accounts.
 SSO makes this work simple as it saves the time needed to re-enter credentials while you navigate between applications.
-An ideal SSO would let the user get to any machine and get access to all applications he uses and are linked to the system, from anywhere in the world.
+An ideal SSO would let the user get to any machine and get access to all applications he uses and is linked to the system, from anywhere in the world.

-One very popular single sign on is a Google account.
+One very popular single sign-on is a Google account.
 When you are logged into a Google account, you get automatic access to other Google products connected to that account.
-The central account service will give you access to YouTube, Analytics, Drive, Maps and the rest of the products that are Google-serviced.
+The central account service will give you access to YouTube, Analytics, Drive, Maps, and the rest of the products that are Google-serviced.
 Even if you only signed up for Gmail, the account will store the cookies and use them for further validation with the rest of the services.
 Google SSO is a safe way to grant access to all platforms, as the authentication process is valid for an Android phone and for web tools.

 The technology behind SSO can vary.
-A single sign on can be executed via several protocols.
+A single sign-on can be executed via several protocols.
 The most common protocols are:

-It is important to make a difference between single sign on and single credentials or Direct Server Authentication (DSO).
+It is important to make a difference between single sign-on and single credentials or Direct Server Authentication (DSO).
 SSO provides access to a number of applications by seamlessly passing the authentication token.
 In DSO, the system asks for authentication for each application but uses the same credentials from a directory server.

 SSO functions like a key to a cookie bank for the authenticated domains.
-It circumvents the “same origin policy” for sharing cookie information, enabling sharing session information across domains.
+It circumvents the “same-origin policy” for sharing cookie information, enabling sharing session information across domains.
 In this way, all users of the same SSO-authenticated software get automatic access to the domains.

 Here is how the typical step-by-step SSO process looks like on a centralized authentication server, which can be either a corporate or a third-party solution.

-The next time the user logs into SSO supported applications, the centralized authentication server will find the previous session and immediately share the access token without searching for credentials for each separate application.
+The next time the user logs into SSO-supported applications, the centralized authentication server will find the previous session and immediately share the access token without searching for credentials for each separate application.

-Single sign on limits risks from storing external passwords, creates a user-friendly password system, and is a timesaver for both IT support and staff.
+Single sign-on limits risks from storing external passwords, creates a user-friendly password system, and is a timesaver for both IT support and staff.

-The initial sign on prompts can be stored on a smart card, that can be later used to grant access to multiple applications.
+The initial sign-on prompts can be stored on a smart card, that can be later used to grant access to multiple applications.
 Smart cards are widely used in electronic access control systems as a popular alternative for large companies with a numerous workforce.